thoughtspot/thoughtspot.github.io/_admin/ts-cloud/analyst-onboarding.md

 To repeat user onboarding or change your persona, simply select **Profile** from the user icon at the top right of the page, and under **Preferences > New user onboarding**, click **Revisit Onboarding**.

-Here is a quick introduction to the workflows you need as an Analyst in ThoughtSpot:
+Here is a quick introduction to the workflows you need as an Analyst in ThoughtSpot.
+The analyst onboarding guides you through these main workflows.

 <div class="grid-container-li-img">
   <div class="grid-child">